stanlemon/rest-bundle/Resources/doc/index.md

 Adding support for your Doctrine entities
 =====================

-There are currently two ways you can add entities to be used as REST resources.
+There are currently three ways you can add entities to be used as REST resources.

   1. Use the annotation